ryantd42/NY-Legislative-Git/2023/S3105A-2023/bill.md

   January 27, 2023
   ___________

- Introduced  by  Sen. MANNION -- read twice and ordered printed, and when printed to be committed to the Committee on Disabilities
+ Introduced  by  Sens.
+MANNION, WEBER -- read twice and ordered printed, and when printed to be committed to the Committee on  Disabilities  -- recommitted to the Committee on Disabilities in accordance with Senate Rule  6,  sec.
+8  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN ACT relating to assessing the staffing and other issues  causing  the continued  displacement of individuals with developmental disabilities from various state-operated institutions under the jurisdiction of the